maasoomraj/Game/Readme.md

-# AltMeds
+# Game

-This is a self project which is based on the idealogy of famous game 'psych'.
-It operates using firebase realtime database.
+This is a real time game to play with your friends and family.